PaulinaCzarnota/PaulinaCzarnota/README.md

-Apologies for the oversight!
-Here's the corrected README with the **Profile Views Counter** properly included:

----

 # Hello, I'm Paulina 👋

 #### 💻 Aspiring Web and App Developer
 #### 🎓 Computer Science Student

 I'm passionate about web design, app development, and software engineering.
 I strive to explore new technologies and constantly enhance my skills to stay at the forefront of the tech industry.
 As a Computer Science student, I’m dedicated to mastering the latest programming languages, tools, and frameworks.
 I also enjoy debugging and troubleshooting, particularly in IT operations, where I excel at solving problems and optimizing systems for better performance.

----

 ## 📊 GitHub Stats